jhudson8/smocks-magellan-nightwatch/README.md

 and take a look at the [example code](./example)

-How it works
+Installation
 ------------
-There are 2 small setup scripts which are required
+There are 2 setup scripts which are required (for nightwatch and magellan)

-magellan setup/teardown (referenced from magellan.json) see [https://github.com/TestArmada/magellan#setup-and-teardown](https://github.com/TestArmada/magellan#setup-and-teardown) which is required to copy your application static files to the directory that the nightwatch workers will be serving out.
-It looks something like this
+* Magellan setup/teardown (referenced from magellan.json) see [https://github.com/TestArmada/magellan#setup-and-teardown](https://github.com/TestArmada/magellan#setup-and-teardown)
+* Nightwatch setup/teardown setup/teardown referenced as the [nightwatch globals_path](http://nightwatchjs.org/guide#settings-file) in your nightwatch.json file

+### Easy (and more opinionated) way

+Magellan init file (build application resources)
 ```
 module.exports = require('smocks-magellan-nightwatch').magellan({

-  // bould our application assets to the "outputPath" provided
+  // build your application assets to the "outputPath" provided
-  build: function (outputPath, callback) {
+  before: function (options, callback) {
+    var distPath = options.distPath;
-    // simple webpack example to build and copy all files to the output path provided
+    // build/copy all SPA application files to the distPath
-    var config = require('webpack.config.js');
-    config.output.path = outputPath;
-    require('webpack')(config).run(callback);
+    // note: distPath will always be cleaned up after the tests are complete
   }
 });
 ```

-nightwatch setup/teardown setup/teardown referenced as the [nightwatch globals_path](http://nightwatchjs.org/guide#settings-file) in your nightwatch.json file.
-This is used to start an app server to serve out the static contents as well as your smocks server for each worker.
-It will look something like this
+Nightwatch init file (provide mock server plugin reference)
 ```
 module.exports = require('smocks-magellan-nightwatch').nightwatch({